Hanspe-3019/pyntomino/README.md

 can be altered via keyboard key `c`.

 ### Showroom
-Playing with predefined problems.
+Show and solve predefined and user problems.
 To run enter
 ```bash
 python -m pentomino
 ```